nthurnau/git-practice/README.md

 This is the README for my practice repo.
-Whoopee!
+This is a description of the App I'm currently developing.